YuzheWangPKU/DiffPepBuilder/README.md

 mv diffpepdock_v1.pth experiments/checkpoints/
 ```

 DiffPepDock provides user-friendly, automated scripts for docking batches of peptide sequences to a specific target protein.
 Here we provide an example of the redocking task of the substrate-binding protein YejA in complex with its native peptide fragment (PDB ID: [7Z6F](https://www.rcsb.org/structure/7Z6F)) to demonstrate the procedures of docking process.
 You may modify the file `examples/docking_data/peptide_seq.fasta` include custom peptide sequences for docking.
-Prior binding information including reference ligands, binding hotspots, or motifs can be specified in JSON format, as demonstrated in `examples/docking_data/docking_cases.json`, using the same syntax as in *de novo* design.
+Prior binding information including reference ligands and binding motifs can be specified in JSON format, as demonstrated in `examples/docking_data/docking_cases.json`, using the same syntax as in *de novo* design.

 To preprocess the target and the peptide sequences, run the `experiments/process_batch_dock.py` script: